FusionAuth/fusionauth-site/site/_posts/2021-09-16-how-to-authenticate-your-react-app.md

 - `client_id` tells FusionAuth which app is making the request
 - `redirect_uri` tells FusionAuth where to redirect the user to after login
-- `response_type` tells FusionAuth which OAuth flow we’re using (Authorization Code in this example)
+- `response_type` tells FusionAuth which OAuth grant we’re using (Authorization Code in this example)

-This is all standard OAuth auth code grant flow.
+This is all part of the standard OAuth Authorization Code grant.

 Try navigating to `localhost:3001/login`.
 If you see a FusionAuth login form, you're all set!

 {% include _image.liquid src="/assets/img/blogs/fusionauth-example-react-2021/login.png" alt="login screen" class="img-fluid" figure=false %}

-When you successfully authenticate, you’ll just see Cannot GET /oauth-callback, because /oauth-callback doesn’t exist, yet.
-Remember you added `localhost:3001/oauth-callback` as an Authorized redirect URL in the FusionAuth admin panel, *and* as our redirectURI in `config.js`.
-This is the location that where FusionAuth redirects the browser back to after authentication in order to complete the OAuth workflow.
+When you successfully authenticate, you’ll just see `Cannot GET /oauth-callback`, because the `/oauth-callback` route doesn’t exist, yet.
+Remember you added `localhost:3001/oauth-callback` as an "Authorized redirect URL" in the FusionAuth admin panel, *and* as our `redirectURI` in `config.js`.
+This is the location that where FusionAuth redirects the browser back to after authentication in order to complete the OAuth grant.

 But why specify this?
-Because without specifying where to send the app after authenticating, a bad actor can come in and redirect your app to their malicious server once a user has logged in.
+Because without specifying where to send the app after authenticating, a bad actor could put in their own redirect URL, sending the browser to to their malicious server and gaining access to a token that could be used to view resources as a user.
 That would be no good!

 ### Exchange the auth code for an access token

 An Authorization Code isn’t enough to access the user’s resources, though.
 For that, we need an Access Token.
 This is standard OAuth, not something unique to FusionAuth.
-This step is called the Code Exchange, because we send the auth code to FusionAuth’s `/token` endpoint and receive an `access_token` in exchange.
-Then that access token is passed to the resource server in exchange for the desired resources.
+This step is called the Code Exchange, because we send the auth code to FusionAuth’s `/token` endpoint and receive an Access Token in exchange.
+Then that Access Token is passed to the resource server in exchange for the desired resources.

-Add the /oauth-callback route:
+Add the /oauth-callback route file:

 ```bash
 touch server/routes/oauth-callback.js
 ```

+Your file tree in `server` should look like this:

 ```
 server